 In 2007, Minnesota's left-side of the infield received All-Big Ten honors as third baseman Nate Hanson received First-Team honors and shortstop Dan Lyons was named to the third team.
 Hanson became the third Gopher third baseman since 2001 to collect First-Team All-Big Ten honors, while Lyons was third Minnesota shortstop to take home All-Big Ten honors in that span.

 The Golden Gophers tied a then school record in 2009 with a fielding percentage of .971, and have perennially finished in the top half of the Big Ten Conference in fielding percentage.
-Last year's .973 fielding clip was third in the Big Ten.
-Minnesota has had a .960 or better fielding percentage in 24 of the last 27 seasons.
-Fornasiere is also familiar to Golden Gopher fans as the team's third base coach.
-He has played a big part in the success of Golden Gopher infielders.
+Last year's .971 fielding clip was sixth in the Big Ten.
+Minnesota has had a .960 or better fielding percentage in 25 of the last 28 seasons.
+Fornasiere has played a big part in the success of Golden Gopher infielders.
+He is also familiar to Golden Gopher fans as the team's third base coach.

 In 2004, Fornasiere took an infield with three new starters, and helped guide the five different starting infielders (Mike Mee & Andy Hunter - first base, Luke MacLean - second base, Matt Fornasiere - shortstop, David Hrncirik - third base) to a collective .972 fielding percentage.
 All four regular infielders received all-conference honors, as Hunter was named First-Team All-Big Ten, and Fornasiere, Hrncirik and MacLean were named Third-Team All-Big Ten.